-- 1. The "Senior Management" category includes remuneration paid by the Company to Executive and Non-Executive Directors, the Deputy Managing Director, the Chief Accountant, the Chief Financial Officer and the Heads of Regulatory Compliance, AML Compliance and Risk Management.
-Fees paid to Non-Executive Directors are excluded from this table. - 2.
-The "Other staff" category includes persons serving in the roles of Head of Dealing on Own Account of the Company, Head of REPO, Deputy Head of Markets and Dealer.
+- 1. The "Senior Management" category includes remuneration and fees paid by the Company to Executive and Non-Executive Directors, as well as Chairpersons of the Executive Committees of the Company.
+It is noted that one of the Non-Executive Directors was not renumerated by the Company during 2024. - 2.
+The "Other staff" category includes the Heads of the functions and Managers of the Company.